Ronnie Peterson: Death

 At the time there was more concern for Brambilla, who had been hit on the head by a flying wheel and was slumped comatose in his car.
 Brambilla was seriously hurt and did not race again in Formula One until a year later.
 Peterson's life was not seen to be in any danger.
 Sid Watkins and his medical team headed over to Brambilla's car to extract him from the wreckage.
 The injured drivers along with Peterson were taken to the hospital Ospedale Niguarda Ca' Granda in Milan and the race was restarted when the track had been cleaned up.

 At the hospital, Peterson's X-rays showed he had about 27 fractures in his legs and feet.
 After discussion with him, Peterson was sent to intensive care so that the surgeons could operate to stabilize the bones.
 There was some level of dispute between the doctors regarding whether all fractures should be immediately fixed or not.
 During the night, Peterson's condition worsened, and he was diagnosed with fat embolism.
 By morning he was in full kidney failure due to the embolism, and was declared dead at 9:55 am on 11 September 1978.

 His teammate Mario Andretti clinched the championship at the race.
 "It was so unfair to have a tragedy connected with probably what should have been the happiest day of my career", Andretti said, "I couldn't celebrate, but also, I knew that trophy would be with me forever.
 And I knew also that Ronnie would have been happy for me".
 Peterson took second place in the 1978 drivers' standings posthumously.

 The statue of Ronnie Peterson in Almby, Örebro, was unveiled in August 2003.

 Peterson competed in 123 Grand Prix races during his career, winning ten of them.

-At his funeral, the pallbearers included Åke Strandberg, James Hunt, Jody Scheckter, John Watson, Emerson Fittipaldi, Gunnar Nilsson and Niki Lauda.
+At his funeral, the pallbearers included Åke Strandberg, James Hunt, Jody Scheckter, John Watson, Emerson Fittipaldi, Gunnar Nilsson (who would die a month later) and Niki Lauda.